top of page

 Atmosphere 5

-The exterior features arched windows and brick walls and provide a timelessly classic appearance.
-Because it is 95 years old, the U of M has done a remarkable job keeping it up to date for players and fans.
+The exterior features arched windows and brick walls and provides a timelessly classic appearance.
+Although it is over a century old, it looks like it was built last week, a testament to the remarkable job of keeping it up to date for players and fans.

 Inside, most of the seating consists of aluminum benches on all four sides of the rink.
 Modern theater-style seating is provided on the upper level, parallel to the rink.
 After several renovations in recent years, the arena has added a new ice surface and glass around the rink.